Repairs to Lynn Headwaters access road

 Council has approved funding to repair the access road leading to Metro Vancouver's Lynn Headwaters Regional Park, which has been closed to vehicles since December, 2016.

 Design work is completed, and work is scheduled to begin on July 31, 2017, and be completed by mid-September, 2017.

-September 19, 2017 construction update — Road remains closed to all users
+October 4, 2017 construction update — Road to re-open this Friday

 Parking in the neighbourhood

 We introduced temporary, time-limited parking on some local streets when we closed the access road.
 Those closures will remain in place for the time being.
 Regained access to the 175 parking spots in the park will alleviate a significant amount of the parking pressures in the area, but will not resolve them completely.

 We continue to work with Metro Vancouver on a comprehensive Park Access and Parking Strategy, and will make a full report available this fall, which will detail potential solutions.

 The access road, which cuts through steep slopes, is deteriorating and at risk of landslide (though there are no homes below the section that is most at risk).
 Regular maintenance is no longer enough to keep the road safe.
 Major mitigation work will be necessary to stabilize the slope below the road.

 In the interest of public safety, we closed the road leading to Lynn Headwaters Regional Park and its two parking lots on December 1, 2016.
 The road has been closed to vehicles since then, though it has remained open to hikers and cyclists.